tobyspark/ORBIT-Camera/Resources/ParticipantInformation.markdown

 ## What should I do if I want to take part?

 If you would like to continue with the study, you will need to give us consent by signing the consent form provided.
-If you have any questions, get in touch with Lida on the following email address lida.theodorou.2@city.ac.uk
+If you have any questions, get in touch with Lida on the following email address info@orbit.city.ac.uk

 Once you have provided consent you can start using the app.